Kauri Communities are designed to allow any number of participants to collaborate on the creation and curation of content around a specific topic.

 In addition to inviting moderators to your Community, you can also promote them to Admin, and remove them.

-Both of these functions can be found in the “Manage” tab of the Community page, then in “Manage Members”.
+You can find these functions in the “Manage Community” tab of the Community page, then in “Manage Members”.